starknet-io/starknet.js/www/docs/guides/create_account.md

 ### deployment of the new account

-If you have sent enough fund to this new address, you can go forward to the final step:
+If you have sent enough funds to this new address, you can go forward to the final step:

 ```typescript
 const OZaccount = new Account(provider, OZcontractAddress, privateKey);